progit/progit/de/03-git-branching/01-chapter3.markdown

 <!--You saw this in the last section with the `iss53` and `hotfix` branches you created.
 You did a few commits on them and deleted them directly after merging them into your main branch.
 This technique allows you to context-switch quickly and completely — because your work is separated into silos where all the changes in that branch have to do with that topic, it’s easier to see what has happened during code review and such.
 You can keep the changes there for minutes, days, or months, and merge them in when they’re ready, regardless of the order in which they were created or worked on.-->

-Du hast das im letzten Abschnitt an den von dir erstellten `iss53`- und `hotfix`-Branches gesehen.
+Du hast das im letzten Abschnitt an den von Dir erstellten `iss53`- und `hotfix`-Branches gesehen.
 Du hast mehrere Commits auf sie angewendet und sie unmittelbar nach Zusammenführung mit Deinem Hauptzweig gelöscht.
-Diese Technik erlaubt es dir schnell und vollständig den Kontext zu wechseln.
+Diese Technik erlaubt es Dir schnell und vollständig den Kontext zu wechseln.
 Da Deine Arbeit in verschiedene Depots aufgeteilt ist, in denen alle Änderungen unter die Thematik dieses Branches fallen, ist es leichter nachzuvollziehen was bei Code-Überprüfungen und ähnlichem geschehen ist.

 <!--Consider an example of doing some work (on `master`), branching off for an issue (`iss91`), working on it for a bit, branching off the second branch to try another way of handling the same thing (`iss91v2`), going back to your master branch and working there for a while, and then branching off there to do some work that you’re not sure is a good idea (`dumbidea` branch).
 Your commit history will look something like Figure 3-20.-->

-Stell dir Du arbeitest ein bisschen (in `master`), erstellst mal eben einen Branch für einen Fehler (`iss91`), arbeitest an dem für eine Weile, erstellst einen zweiten Branch um eine andere Problemlösung für den selben Fehler auszuprobieren (`iss91v2`), wechselst zurück zu Deinem MASTER-Branch, arbeitest dort ein bisschen und machst dann einen neuen Branch für etwas, wovon Du nicht weißt ob's eine gute Idee ist (`dumbidea`-Branch).
+Stell Dir vor, Du arbeitest ein bisschen (in `master`), erstellst mal eben einen Branch für einen Fehler (`iss91`), arbeitest an dem für eine Weile, erstellst einen zweiten Branch um eine andere Problemlösung für den selben Fehler auszuprobieren (`iss91v2`), wechselst zurück zu Deinem MASTER-Branch, arbeitest dort ein bisschen und machst dann einen neuen Branch für etwas, wovon Du nicht weißt ob's eine gute Idee ist (`dumbidea`-Branch).
 Dein Commit-Verlauf wird wie in Abbildung 3-20 aussehen.

 <!--Figure 3-20.
 Your commit history with multiple topic branches.-->